 If you or a loved one has been injured while working as an oil and gas worker, do not try to handle your case by yourself.
 Call an experienced Denver injury lawyer at Burg Simpson today at 303-792-5595 and receive a free, no-obligation consultation.

-Contact a Denver Injury Attorney at Burg Simpson Today
+Contact an Oil & Gas Injury Attorney at Burg Simpson Today

 At Burg Simpson, each experienced Denver personal injury attorney knows how to handle your oil and gas accident claim.
-We’re committed to helping injured oil and gas workers seek compensation after an accident.
-We’ve assisted thousands of victims on the road to rebuilding their lives.
+We are committed to helping injured oil and gas workers seek compensation after an accident.
+We have assisted thousands of victims on the road to rebuilding their lives.
 We also have the experience and resources to help survivors of wrongful death victims navigate the many legal issues that come with these kinds of accidents, which can include accident and medical investigation, statutory employer identification issues, expert identification, insurance claims, settlement negotiations, and litigating in court against persons and companies who refuse to take responsibility.
 Time is of the essence in these personal injury cases.
-Don’t wait to reach out to one of our veteran Denver personal injury lawyers to discuss the specifics of your case.
+Do not wait to reach out to one of our veteran oil and gas injury lawyers in Denver to discuss the specifics of your case.
 Fill out our Free Evaluation Form here or call Burg Simpson right now at 303-792-5595.